aichbauer/express-rest-api-boilerplate/README.md

 ### Create a Model

-Controllers in this boilerplate have a naming convention: `Model.js` and uses [Sequelize](http://docs.sequelizejs.com/) to define our Models, if you want further information read the [Docs](http://docs.sequelizejs.com/).
+Models in this boilerplate have a naming convention: `Model.js` and uses [Sequelize](http://docs.sequelizejs.com/) to define our Models, if you want further information read the [Docs](http://docs.sequelizejs.com/).

 Example User Model: